The Central Ala Moana

 No analysis available

-I searched the remarks for explicit insurance coverage language (e.g., 'fully insured', 'walls-in coverage') and found none.
-With no explicit statement and no current value provided, I report false with medium confidence as absence of mention suggests it is unlikely to be documented here.
+I searched the remarks for explicit insurance language (e.g., 'fully insured', 'walls-in coverage', 'full insurance') and found none.
+Since there is no mention and no current value provided, I report false with medium confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.